yuukioosaka/spring-dbsc/README.md

                         // conditions have to be one rule to both apply.
                         .requestMatchers("/api/**").access(dbsc::authorizationDecision)
                         .anyRequest().authenticated())
+                // Authentication has to end somewhere, and that is where the binding is
+                // made: bind() mints the DBSC session id and writes the
+                // Secure-Session-Registration offer on the response.
+Form login is
+                // shown here; any mechanism is the same one call in its success
+                // handler -- see the examples below.
+                .formLogin(form -> form
+                        .loginPage("/login")
+                        .successHandler((request, response, auth) -> {
+                            // The DBSC session id is independent of the application's
+                            // session id, which is passed as the second argument so the
+                            // guard can tell a client that never registered apart from
+                            // one that dropped its DBSC cookies. dbsc.bind(UUID.randomUUID().toString(),
+                                      request.getSession().getId(), auth.getName(),
+                                      request, response);
+                            response.sendRedirect("/");
+                        }))
+                .logout(logout -> logout.logoutSuccessHandler((request, response, auth) ->
+                        dbsc.sessionFor(request)
+                                .ifPresent(s -> dbsc.terminate(s.id(), request, response))))
                 // Last: it writes its own response, so everything that could refuse the
                 // request — authentication and the token check — must have run already.
                 //